vriveraq/academy-capstone/README.md

 Welcome to the Capstone project!
 During the next 1.5 days you will apply everything you've learned during the past days in an integrated exercise.
 You will:
 1) Read, transform and load weather data from S3 to Snowflake through PySpark
-2) Build dashboards with SQL on Snowflake
+2) Take a stab at running your application on AWS through Docker, AWS Batch and Airflow
-3) Take a stab at running your application on AWS through Docker, AWS Batch and Airflow
+3) Run your pipeline on our inhouse tool Conveyor to experience a more complete solution

 ## Getting started
 We set up a gitpod environment containing all the tools required to complete this exercise (awscli, python, vscode, ...).